-We have funded our operations since inception through the issuance of convertible preferred stock and convertible promissory notes and, to a lesser extent, through research and development tax credits.
-Through December 31, 2013, we had raised a total of \$52.3 million from such sales of our equity securities and debt instruments and through March 31, 2014, we had raised a total of \$52.62 million from such sales of our equity securities and debt instruments.
+In addition to proceeds from the IPO, we have funded our operations since inception through the issuance of convertible preferred stock and convertible promissory notes and, to a lesser extent, through research and development tax credits.
+Through December 31, 2014, we had raised a total of \$54.1 million from such sales of our equity securities and debt instruments and through March 31, 2015, we had raised a total of \$61.7 million from the same sources.